mbaumer/us_hep_funding/docs/_states/NJ.md

 [NJ-01](#NJ-01)  [NJ-02](#NJ-02)  [NJ-03](#NJ-03)  [NJ-04](#NJ-04)  [NJ-05](#NJ-05)  [NJ-06](#NJ-06)  [NJ-07](#NJ-07)  [NJ-08](#NJ-08)  [NJ-09](#NJ-09)  [NJ-10](#NJ-10)  [NJ-11](#NJ-11)  [NJ-12](#NJ-12)

 # NJ -- Sen. Cory Booker (D) and  Sen. Robert Menéndez (D)
+## Committees
+Cory Booker is the #7 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Robert Menéndez is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: